This SQL tutorial explains how to use the SQL WHERE clause with syntax and examples.

 This SQL WHERE clause example uses the WHERE clause to define multiple conditions, but it combines the AND Condition and the OR Condition.
 This example would return all suppliers that reside in New York whose name is IBM and all suppliers whose ranking is greater than or equal to 10.

-The brackets determine the order that the AND and OR conditions are evaluated.
+The round brackets determine the order that the AND and OR conditions are evaluated.
 Just like you learned in the order of operations in Math class!

 SELECT suppliers.suppler_name, orders.order_id FROM suppliers INNER JOIN orders ON suppliers.supplier_id = orders.supplier_id WHERE suppliers.supplier_city = 'Atlantic City';